 The PPDU carries a frame that does not have a BSSID field but has both an RA field and TA field, neither value of which is equal to the BSSID of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs.
 The Individual/Group bit in the TA field value is forced to 0 prior to comparison.(#11742)

-Otherwise, a STA that obtains at least the RXVECTOR for a PPDU shall classify the PPDU as an intra-BSS frame if at least one of the following conditions is true:
+Otherwise, a STA shall classify a received PPDU as an intra-BSS PPDU(#11792) if at least one of the following conditions is true:

 The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is 0 or the BSS color of the BSS of which the STA is a member.